-Drill Team and Cheerleading - A student who successfully completes drill team or cheerleading both fall and spring semesters will receive 1 credit of substitution toward the physical education state graduation requirement.
-The next year's credit for drill team or cheerleading will be awarded through enrollment in Aerobic Activities.
-Any subsequent participation in drill team or cheerleading will result in local credit only.
+Drill Team - A student who successfully completes drill team both fall and spring semesters will receive 1 credit of substitution toward the physical education state graduation requirement.
+The next year's credit for drill team will be awarded through enrollment in Dance for Fine Arts credit.